Laser Cutting Service

 - Cut components can be engraved with part numbers or other information during the process.

-Laser cutting at Jantz Canada is performed on our Trumpf 2503 machine.
-Specializing in prototyping and small to medium size runs we offer a cost effective and precise solution to your component fabricating needs.
-With the recent addition of our Fladder deburring system sharp edges on all contours including holes are eliminated.
-We are centrally located in Grimsby Ontario right on the QEW between Hamilton and St Catharines allowing us to service all of Southern Ontario with ease.
+Metal Laser cutting service at Jantz Canada is performed on our Mazak Optiplex 3015 11.
+Specializing in prototyping and small to medium-size runs we offer a cost-effective and precise solution to your component fabricating needs.
+With the recent addition of our Fladder deburring system, sharp edges on all contours including holes are eliminated and remove burrs and slag on the final part.
+We are centrally located in Lincoln Ontario right on the QEW between Hamilton and St Catharine’s allowing us to service all of Southern Ontario with ease.

 SPECIFICATIONS AT A GLANCE: